MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/virtual-device-registration.md

 1. Provide a policy name and select **Join Type**.
 For more information, see [Device join types](/windows-365/enterprise/identity-authentication#device-join-types).
 1. Select **Next**.
 1. Choose the desired image and select **Next**.
 1. Under the **Microsoft managed services** section, select **Microsoft Managed Desktop**.
 Then, select **Next**.
-Microsoft Managed Desktop isn't supported on Hybrid Azure AD workloads.
-If selected, the *Microsoft Managed Desktop isn't currently supported with Hybrid Azure AD join.
-To change the join type, go to the General tab, then select Azure AD join* message appears.
+Microsoft Managed Desktop isn't supported on Hybrid Microsoft Entra workloads.
+If selected, the *Microsoft Managed Desktop isn't currently supported with Microsoft Entra hybrid join.
+To change the join type, go to the General tab, then select Microsoft Entra join* message appears.
 1. Select your **Microsoft Managed Desktop profile**.
 Then, select **Next**.
 1. Assign your policy accordingly and select **Next**.
 1. Select **Create**.
 Now your newly provisioned Windows 365 Enterprise Cloud PCs will automatically be enrolled and managed by Microsoft Managed Desktop.